MF-Rubric/filament-app/README.md

 - ReadMe text file added

 What was added at V3:

-(Forgot to add this as a release)
+- Added new collection and API called catalogue
-- Ability to Add, list, Update and Delete, and in the catalogue collection
+- Ability to Add, list, Update and Delete, in the catalogue collection
-- Persistence of filaments to/from XML/JSON
-- Updated ReadMe file
+- Reupdated ReadMe file

 What was added at V4: